tgstation/tgstation/tgui-next/README.md

 ## Pre-requisites

-You will need these programs to start developing in frontend:
+You will need these programs to start developing in tgui:

 - [Node 12.x](https://nodejs.org)
 - [MSys2](https://www.msys2.org/) (optional)

-> MSys2 closely replicates a unix-like environment which might be useful
+> MSys2 closely replicates a unix-like environment which is necessary for
-> for some users.
-It comes with a robust "mintty" terminal emulator, which
+> the `bin/tgui` script to run.
+It comes with a robust "mintty" terminal
-> is better than any standard Windows shell, and you can install "git"
+> emulator which is better than any standard Windows shell, it supports
+> "git" out of the box (almost like Git for Windows, but better), has
+> a "pacman" package manager, and you can install a text editor like "vim"
-> and a text editor as well, for a full boomer experience.
+> for a full boomer experience.

 ## Workflow